samuel032khoury/AITermProject/logistics/DL Notes.md

 Multiple instances:Multiple features:Multiple Nodes:Multiple layers -> Compute $Z^{[k]} = W^{[k]} X^{[k]}+B^{[k]}$ and $A^{[k]} = g^{[k]}(Z^{[k]})$

+> In general, the number of neurons in the previous layer gives us the number of columns of the weight matrix, and the number of neurons in the current layer gives us the number of rows in the weight matrix.

 #### Activation Function

 - TanH